gregdurrett/nlp-qa-finalproj/README.md

-# CS378 NLP Spring 2020 QA Final Project
+# NLP QA Final Project

-This repository contains starter code for the CS378 Natural Language Processing (Spring 2020) final project on question answering.
-For specific details on deliverables and deadlines, please refer to the [final project spec](https://www.cs.utexas.edu/~gdurrett/courses/sp2020/fp.pdf).
+This repository contains starter code for the Natural Language Processing final project on question answering.
+For specific details on deliverables and deadlines, please refer to the final project spec posted on the course website.

 Authors: Shrey Desai, Yasumasa Onoe, and Greg Durrett